 The best way to protect your rights as a father is to get a legal paternity test.
-Establishing proof that you are the biological father does not automatically give you rights for custody or visitation.
-However, it can give you the legal grounds to make decisions regarding the care of your child, such as medical treatment immediately after the child is born or visitation.
+Proof that you are the biological father does not automatically give you rights for custody or visitation.
+However, it can provide you with the legal grounds to make decisions regarding the care of your child, such as medical treatment immediately after the child is born or visitation.

 After the child is born

-Overall, as the unwed father of an unborn child you should do what you can to maintain a healthy and positive relationship with the mother of your child.
-Try to communicate with her even if you no longer have an intimate relationship.
-Remaining friendly will benefit you if you decide to gain paternity and custody rights over your child.
+Overall, as the unwed father of an unborn child, you should do what you can to maintain a healthy and positive relationship with the mother of your child.
+Remaining amicable builds or deepens trust and may ease establishing parental rights.

 It depends on the circumstances.
 The general rule is that both mother and father have equal custody and visitation rights over a child.
 However, suppose the mother is the primary caregiver and the father is yet to establish paternity or is abusive or poses a safety risk to the child.
 In that case, a mother can deny access.
 Otherwise, if the father has established paternity and there is no valid reason for the mother to deny you pass, you have the right to seek custody and visitation through court action.

 Can I take a baby from the mother?

 No. Taking a child away from the mother without legal permission is considered parental kidnapping or abduction, a severe crime.
 Suppose you are concerned about the welfare of the child.
 In that case, it is advisable to work with child protective services or other legal institutions to establish paternity and get custody or visitation.

 Can a father prevent an abortion if he wants to keep the child?